tonylukasavage/tonylukasavage.github.com/source/_posts/2013-04-09-web-based-stl-viewing-three-dot-js.markdown

 ));
 {% endcodeblock %}

 And that's it.
 The hard part was done creating that `geo` object.
 We now have the `mesh` object to which we can add to a prepared three.js scene.
-For the full code, check the [repo]().
+For the full code, check the [repo](https://github.com/tonylukasavage/jsstl).

 ## The Result

 To keep things interesting, naturally I chose a weird, frankenstein of an STL in [octocat](http://www.thingiverse.com/thing:10367) that I found on [thingiverse.com](http://www.thingiverse.com) for my testing.
-I did this for 2 reasons.
+I did this for 3 reasons.

 1. It was too unusual and cool to pass up.
 2. It had both the ascii and binary format available.
+3. It's composed of almost 38,000 triangles.
+I wanted to see how well a web-based 3D renderer could handle a complex model.

 So without further ado, here's the end result, provided [your browser supports it](http://caniuse.com/typedarrays).
 Feel free to use, bend, mold, and/or steal this code as you like.
 A [digital high five](https://twitter.com/tonylukasavage) would be nice, but is not required.